What Marketing Strategy Gave Gymshark Such Rapid Growth?

 1. Gymshark Built Its Brand Through Fitness Creators

-• Found small but passionate fitness YouTubers
+• Partnered with small but passionate fitness YouTubers

-• Built long-term relationships instead of one-off sponsorships
+• Built long-term relationships, not one-time sponsorships

-• Co-created content and product feedback loops
+• Created content collaboration and product feedback loops

-• Helped creators grow their own personal brands
+• Helped creators grow their personal brands

-Why this worked
+Why this strategy worked

 • functional